zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/sagemaker.md

 [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) to get an even more detailed view of all the log messages that were written during the execution of your SageMaker pipeline.
-To do so, search for 'CloudWatch' in the search bar of your AWS terminal, navigate to 'Logs > Log groups' and open the '/aws/sagemaker/ProcessingJobs' log group.
+To do so, search for 'CloudWatch' in the search bar of your AWS console, navigate to 'Logs > Log groups' and open the '/aws/sagemaker/ProcessingJobs' log group.
 Here you will be able to see one log stream per step for each of your SageMaker pipeline executions: